-Although the workouts are important and it would be nearly impossible to achieve your fitness goals without them, you are only going to be in the gym for about an hour a day, a few times per week, which is only 4% of your entire day.
+Although workouts are important and it would be nearly impossible to achieve your fitness goals without them, you are only going to be in the gym a few time per week for about an hour per day, which is only 4% of your entire day.

-That means that the remaining 23 hours or 96% of your day is spent outside of the gym and this is the time frame when the magic of burning body fat and building muscle is really made.
+That means that the remaining 23 hours, or 96%, of your day is spent outside of the gym, and this is the time frame when the magic of burning body fat and building muscle is really made.

-While most people have the desire to lose weight, tone up, increase lean muscle mass, etc., unfortunately most people have been inundated with all sorts of information that leads to confusion and frustration and now they don’t know what they are supposed to do at all, so they turn to fad diets, dangerous supplements or even invasive surgeries to try and correct the problem only to be let down by little to no real substantial results.
+While most people have the desire to lose weight, tone up, increase lean muscle mass, etc., unfortunately, they have been inundated with all sorts of information that leads to confusion and frustration, and now, they don’t know what they are supposed to do at all.
+So they turn to fad diets, dangerous supplements, or even invasive surgeries to try and correct the problem only to be let down by little to no real substantial results.

 We Create Road Maps!

-This is one of my favorite analogies and I’ve used it for years.
+This is one of my favorite analogies, and I’ve used it for years.

 I tell people that all I do is create road maps.